Elizabeth Brown performing on theremin

 Biography

-Elizabeth Brown combines a composing career with a diverse performing life, playing flute, shakuhachi, and theremin in a wide variety of musical circles.
+Elizabeth Brown has combined a composing career with a diverse performing life, playing shakuhachi, flute, and theremin in a wide variety of musical circles around the world.
 Her chamber music, shaped by this unique group of instruments and experiences, has been called luminous, dreamlike and hallucinatory.

-Brown’s music has been heard in Japan, Russia, Colombia, Australia, South Africa and Vietnam as well as across the US and Europe.
-A Guggenheim Fellowship recipient and Juilliard graduate, she has received grants, awards and commissions from Orpheus, St. Luke’s Chamber Ensemble, Newband, The Bridgehampton Chamber Music Festival, Kamratōn, the Barlow Foundation, the Asian Cultural Council, the Japan/US Friendship Commission, Music from Japan, Meet the Composer, the Electronic Music Foundation, Bravo!
-Vail Valley Music Festival, the Cary Trust, and NYFA, among others.
+Brown’s music has been heard in Japan, Russia, Colombia, Australia, South Africa, Korea, and Vietnam as well as across the US and Europe.
+A Guggenheim Fellowship recipient and Juilliard graduate, she has received grants, awards and commissions from Orpheus, St. Luke’s Chamber Ensemble, Newband, The Bridgehampton Chamber Music Festival, the Barlow Foundation, the Asian Cultural Council, the Japan/US Friendship Commission, Music from Japan, Bravo!
+Vail Valley Music Festival, the Cary Trust, Sylvan Winds, Castle of Our Skins, NewMusicUSA, Copland Fund, NYSCA, and NYFA, among many others.
 She has two solo albums: Elizabeth Brown: Mirage (New World) and Blue Minor: Chamber Music by Elizabeth Brown (Albany), and her music is also available on CRI, Innova, and Music and Arts.
 She has been Artist-in-Residence at the Hanoi National Conservatory and in Grand Canyon National Park, and a fellow at the Rockefeller Foundation’s Bellagio Center in Italy and at the MacDowell Colony.

 Brown began studying shakuhachi in 1982 and its music has been a major influence on her musical language.
-She is celebrated both here and in Japan for her compositions combining eastern and western sensibilities.
-Since winning grand prize in the Makino Yutaka Composition Competition (for Japanese traditional instrument orchestra) as well as a prize in the Senzoku Gakuen Shakuhachi Composition Competition, her music has performed in Japan by Pro Musica Nipponia, Reigakusha, and Orchestra Asia.
-She writes extensively for Japanese traditional instruments, including recent pieces for Satsuma biwa and percussion, shamisen and cello (commissioned by Duo Yumeno), and shakuhachi and shamisen.
+She is celebrated both here and in Japan for her compositions and performances combining eastern and western sensibilities.
+Since winning grand prize in the Makino Yutaka Composition Competition (for Japanese traditional instrument orchestra) as well as a prize in the Senzoku Gakuen Shakuhachi Composition Competition, her music has been performed in Japan by Pro Musica Nipponia, Reigakusha, and Orchestra Asia.
+Music from Japan presented her in recital with nohkan/shinobue artist Kohei Nishikawa in New York City and at the Smithsonian in Washington, D.C.
+With the late ichigenkin artist Issui Minegishi, she toured Japan and the U.S. from 2014-2022 with Trio Getsuro, often performing Brown’s composition Aki Meguri Kite “autumn comes round again”, a setting of tanka written by survivors of the 2011 earthquake and tsunami.

 Other notable pieces include Arcana, for flute and recorded sound; Brown’s chamber opera Rural Electrification, for theremin, voice, and recorded sound; ongoing collaborations with artist Lothar Osterburg such as Piranesi, for theremin, string quartet, and video, and A Bookmobile for Dreamers, a forty-minute performance for theremin, recorded sound, and video; the installation Collected Visions, a collaboration with photographer Lorie Novak, which has been presented by the International Center of Photography in NYC, the Smithsonian Institution’s National African American Museum Project, and the Center for Creative Photography in Tucson; Delirium, Archipelago, and Seahorse, all featuring the original microtonal instruments of American composer/inventor Harry Partch; and numerous pieces for the Momenta Quartet, with whom she has an ongoing relationship.
 Her flute music is performed worldwide.